 How we bootstrapped our coworking space – Part 2

-This is the second part of the article “How we bootstrapped our coworking space” from March 2015, you might want to read that one first..
+This is the second part of the article “How we bootstrapped our coworking space” from March 2015 (read Part 1 and Part 3).

 A year and a half ago, we were notified that we had five days to move out of our coworking space